getk2/k2-links-for-jce/README.md

 ### FAQ
 Q. The search field in the JCE link manager does not return any K2 content
-A. The search field uses the Joomla K2 Search plugin, the same one used to search the site in the front-end.
-This must be enabled in JCE Editor Profiles -> Plugin Parameters -> Link, in the Search section (scroll to the bottom of the page).
+A. The search field uses the Joomla "K2 Search" plugin, the same one used to search the site in the front-end.
+This must be enabled in JCE Editor Profiles -> Plugin Parameters -> Link (tab), in the "Search" section (scroll to the bottom of the page).

 ### LICENSE
 This is a Joomla extension co-developed by JoomlaWorks Ltd. (makers of K2) & Widget Factory Ltd. (makers of JCE) and released under the GNU/GPL v2 license.